 Fourth of July at Lake Tahoe

-The big celebration at Lake Tahoe is Lights on the Lake.
-It's the largest synchronized fireworks display in the western United States.
+The big celebration at Lake Tahoe is Lights on the Lake., the largest synchronized fireworks display in the western United States.
 The fireworks are launched from barges just off the South Shore at the town of Stateline, NV.

-Incline Village also has an Independence celebration, the Red, White and Tahoe Blue Festival and includes a parade, fireworks and duck races - featuring an adorable bunch of rubber duckies floating down the stream toward the lake.
-You can find out more at their website.
+Incline Village also has an Independence celebration, the Red, White and Tahoe Blue Festival includes a parade, fireworks, and duck races - featuring an adorable bunch of rubber duckies floating down the stream toward the lake.

 In a rare year with lots of late snow, you might have a hard time deciding whether to pack the water skis or the snow skis for Tahoe on the Fourth, with skiing still going on at some of the area's bigger, higher-elevated resorts like Squaw Valley.Continue to 3 of 6 below.